cool-dev-guy/vidsrc-api/README.md

 ## About

-- Please let me know if you are using this code (just for showcasing) :)

-- `If you liked it :)`
+- If you liked it :)

 <a href="https://www.buymeacoffee.com/cooldevguy"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a cool-milk&emoji=🥛&slug=cooldevguy&button_colour=222222&font_colour=ffffff&font_family=Lato&outline_colour=ffffff&coffee_colour=FFDD00" /></a>

+- If any issues,drop an issue on github.

 ### FEATURES
 ```
-- async support
+- async support - There will be an update soon for completely changing the code to async to increase speed.
 - parallel execution
 - very fast results
 - subtitle support for enery sources.